 Overexploitation: strong negative impacts on biodiversity and society

-Overexploitation occurs when too much is taken from a resource and it exceeds its natural regeneration capacity.
-We observe this phenomenon in particular in forests, in agriculture, with fossils, fishing, or grazing.
-You will also find here an article dealing with water scarcity, partly caused by overexploitation of water.
+Overexploitation occurs when too much of a resource is extracted, exceeding its natural regeneration capacity.
+This phenomenon is particularly noticeable in forestry, agriculture, fossil fuel mining, fishing, and grazing.
+You will also find here an article discussing water scarcity, partly caused by overexploitation of water resources.

-Overproduction and economic and social consequences
+Overproduction and its economic and social consequences

 The negative impacts of overexploitation on the planet